passiomatic/mage-city/README.md

 * Pathfinding
 * Background music and sound effects

+## Tiled integration

+Levels in Mage City have been designed using the open-source [Tiled level editor][2] and converted in Elm data structures using the `elmify` command line utility.

 ## Game art credits

 * Mage City and Forest tile sets by [Daniel "Hyptosis" Harris][4]
 * Player sprites by [Penelope Williams][5]
+* NPC sprites by [Anthony Angelo Alvarez][9]

 ## Code credits